Julian-Nash/httpz/README.md

 'client_error'
 ```

-An ordered list of all `HTTPStatusCode` objects (from low to high) can be obtained with:
+An ordered list of all `HTTPStatusCode` objects (from low to high) can be obtained by calling the following method:

 ```pycon
 >>> from httpz import HTTPStatusCodes